richmondu/FT900/Alexa/Amazon Alexa Client ESP32/README.md

         application  1073264
         total        1138800

-Libraries that will not be used should be removed to allocate more memory for PanL framework and applications.
+Libraries that will not be used should be removed to allocate more memory for PanL usage.

 This has been tested to be working using the current ESP32 Alexa demo.